zeechapman/isabellebot/README.md

 # IsabelleBot

-This is a bot built specifically for a Discord.
-So essentially, this is for private use.
+This is a bot built specifically for a Discord server.

-## TODO:
-- [ ] Migrate to local server
-- [ ] Set up MongoDB server on local server
-- [X] Refactor/clean up code
-- [ ] Set up a strike system
-- [X] Set up April Fools
-    - [X] Remove April Fools
+Pardon the mess.